Native (album): Background

 On February 4, 2012, OneRepublic announced via Twitter that their third studio album was scheduled to be released in Autumn 2012, and that the band was hoping to release the lead single from the album around April or May.
 The band stated that they were "not rushing it", saying that the album "has to literally be the best thing we've ever done".

 Album design

 The artwork for the album was brought up on the idea of how different each member of the group is from each other and that each one is like a different animal.
-Frontman Ryan Tedder is represented by a fox, drummer Eddie Fisher is a mountain lion, rhythm guitarist Drew Brown is an owl, bassist Brent Kutzle is a gazelle, and lead guitarist Zach Filkins is a bison.
+Lead singer Ryan Tedder is represented by a fox, drummer Eddie Fisher is a mountain lion, guitarist Drew Brown is an owl, bassist Brent Kutzle is a gazelle, and guitarist Zach Filkins is a bison.
 Kutzle also came up with the idea of calling the album Native.
 According to Kutzle, it means indigenous to every country and how different they are as individuals.